-SECTION 7 What you pay for a vaccine depends on how and where you get it itself and for the cost of giving you the vaccine
+SECTION 8 What you pay for a vaccine depends on how and where you get it

-Section 7.1 Our plan has separate coverage for the vaccine itself and for the cost of giving you the vaccine
+Section 8.1 Our plan has separate coverage for the vaccine and for the cost of giving you the vaccine.

-Important Message About What You Pay for most adult Part D Vaccines - Our plan covers most Part D vaccines at no cost to you.
+Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
 Call Member Services for more information.

-There are two parts to our coverage of vaccines:
+There are 2 parts to our coverage of vaccines: